20 Best YouTube Channels for Back-end and Front-end Engineers

 Jeff Delaney's Fireship is a classic one that cannot be missing on our list.
 Most know Fireship because of the 100-second mini-series about code, language, and databases.
 But that's not the only thing in his repertoire.

-In The Code Report, he gives cheeky commentary on what’s happening in the industry or takes a sneak peek at the new releases and puts them to the test.
-We don’t even have to mention the obvious talks about Web3 or developer productivity, right?
+In The Code Report, he gives cheeky commentary on what's happening in the industry or takes a sneak peek at the new releases and puts them to the test.
+His recent content has heavily focused on AI developments, major tech company moves, security vulnerabilities, and the rapidly evolving landscape of programming tools and frameworks.
+We don't even have to mention the obvious talks about Web3 or developer productivity, right?

 If there was only one channel we could subscribe to it would definitely be this one!